mikiw/DexProtocol/README.md

 }
 ```

-## Orders Registry

-Registry will be our on-chain contract that will store all valid orders.
-Any user will be able to read it and find matches in orders.
-Our clients will need to run a matching algorithm off-chain or use 3rd party services to find matching orders.
+`Registry` will be our on-chain state that will store all valid orders.
+Orders need to meet all requirements before adding like expiration time (or block heigh) higher than the current time, tokens need to be whitelisted and isActive must be true.
+We will also need to implement two functions `RegisterOrder(order: Order)` and `CancelOrder(transactionId: string)` for contract interactions with `Registry`.

 ```Typescript
 interface Registry {